 Rail-cruise vacation featuring the Empire Builder to Seattle plus a Glacier Bay Alaska cruise.

-The Empire Builder travels the legendary 2,206 mile route from Chicago, across the northern United States west to Seattle, the Gateway to Alaska.
+The Empire Builder travels the legendary 2,206-mile route from Chicago, across the northern United States west to Seattle, the Gateway to Alaska.
 But this picturesque rail journey is only the start of this unforgettable 11-day vacation.
-Upon arrival in Seattle, board your Holland America cruise ship bound for Alaska where you will be awed by the state's scenic Inside Passage.
+Upon arrival in Seattle, transfer on your own to your hotel and enjoy the highlights of Seattle.
+Then board your Holland America cruise ship bound for Alaska where you will be awed by the state's scenic Inside Passage.